 Text to Speech

 We all learn in different ways.
-Some of us learn better when more than one sense is engaged simultaneously.
+Some of us learn better when two or more senses are engaged simultaneously.
 With Text to Speech, you can highlight any text, and Alex will read it aloud.
 Or choose from other male or female voices to do the reading.
 You can even adjust the speaking rate.
-And if you speak more than one language, you can choose from over 20 built-in languages.
+And if you speak more than one language, you can choose from over 70 voices spanning 42 languages.

 To help with vocabulary and word-building skills, OS X provides word completion in apps such as TextEdit and Pages.
 After typing just a few letters, hit the Escape key and OS X suggests words.
 Select the word you want, and OS X completes it for you.